OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 ## Untargeted metabolomics preprocessing

 The universal workflow for untargeted metabolomics always consists of feature detection in the individual MS sample files and their linkage to consensus features with common m/z and retention time values.
 In addition, there are optional steps such as adduct detection and annotation of features with associated MS2 spectra.
 This workflow prepares all the file necessary to do formula and structural annotations via `SiriusAdapter`.
-Furthermore, it prepares all required files to run `GNPSExport`, which generates all files necessary to directly run [GNPS](https://gnps.ucsd.edu) Feature-Based Molecular Networking (FBMN) and Ion Identity Molecular Networking (IIMN).
+Furthermore it prepares all required files to run `GNPSExport`, which generates all files necessary to directly run [GNPS](https://gnps.ucsd.edu) Feature Based Molecular Networking (FBMN) and Ion Identity Molecular Networking (IIMN).

 (Figure_49)=
 |![metabolomics preprocessing](/images/tutorials/metabolomics-preprocessing.png)|